Ardumine/rpi-tools/README.md

 ### Error that cloud give you when execute `git clone https://github.com/Ardumine/rpi-tools.git`
 `git: command not found` SOLUTION: your raspberry pi os does not have git. to install type `sudo apt install git -y`
 ## COMMAND THAT GIVES YOU:.
-'updatepi': Makes update the raspberry pi.
-Just type update pi that updates the pi.
+`updatepi`: Makes update the raspberry pi.
+Just type `updatepi` that updates the pi.
 # can i remove the rpi-tools folder after installing?
 yes, its just has the installer.
 Nothing more.
 ## Things that are asked on installer: